IBM/expressive-reasoning-graph-store/README.md

 The key components and functionality of ERGS include:

 - RDF to Property Graph conversion: allows storing RDF/OWL datasets in a TinkerPop compliant graph store
-- SPARQL to Gremlin converter: allows running SPARQL queries over data stored in a TinkerPop complian graph store
+- SPARQL to Gremlin converter: allows running SPARQL queries over data stored in a TinkerPop compliant graph store
 - Reasoner: currently, ERGS supports RDFS reasoning and few OWL constructs, with additional constructs coming soon

 ERGS aims to offer a unifying graph platform to support a variety of use cases with special focus on: